0xDBFB7/ionprinter/documents/log/construction.md

 So, weird thing that I remembered on the multigrid.
 The first functional test used the difference residual rather than the proper f-Ab residual, simply adding the residual on each level to the root, yet it converged just fine as long as long as the V-sweep was only performed 'upwards'.
 It later became unstable, but this may have just been because of the island boundaries used to test it.

+Oh, just remembered how this worked.
+I just used the earlier mesh as a 'better guess', using T=T-U and no fancy residual, correcting at each level.
+This worked quite well in one direction.

 There's a few galvanized ammo boxes on amazon.
 Should warn people not to use those, since they'll give you metal fume fever.